bloominstituteoftechnology/web-sprint-challenge-single-page-applications/README.md

 Demonstrate your understanding of this week's concepts by answering the following free-form questions.
 Edit this document to include your answers after each question.

 1. In 1-2 sentences, explain what React's `useRouteMatch` hook is used for.

+easy to use end to end inteligent transport solutions

-1. How would you explain form validation to someone who has never programmed before?
+2. How would you explain form validation to someone who has never programmed before?

+it checks to make sure that the form you code works properly

-1. In 1-2 sentences, define end to end testing.
+3. In 1-2 sentences, define end to end testing.

+it allows us to verify the code that we write will properly work.
+It goes through each variable that you code it to test to verify nothing is broken.

 ## Instructions